 Total

 Net Capital

 1. Permitted assests

 2. Total liabilities

 3. Deduction from total liabilities

 a.
 Liabilities subject to satisfactory subordinated loan agreements

 b.
 Allowable long-term liabilities

-Total allowable liabilities ()
+01 Total allowable liabilities ()

-4. Adjusted liabilities
+4. Adjusted liabilities ()

 5. Net Capital (Item 1 minus Item 4)

 6. Additional deductions

 a.
+For securities held by the Clearing Participant for its proprietary

+account

+i.
 Malaysian government securities

 - Up to one year of maturity period

 - More than one year of maturity period

-b.
-Readily marketable Malaysian securities listed on the main board
+ii.
+Readily marketable Malaysian securities listed on the Main

-of Bursa Malaysia Securities Berhad
+Market of Bursa Malaysia Securities Berhad

-- Shares listed on Bursa Malaysia Securities Berhad up to a
+- Shares listed on the Main Market of Bursa Malaysia

+•

-total value of 5% of initial margin or RM250,000, whichever
+Securities Berhad up to a total value of 5% of initial margin or DM050 000, whichever is greater

-is greater
+or RM250,000, whichever is greater

-- The balance of the aggregated value of shares listed on Bursa
+- The balance of the aggregated value of shares listed on the

-Malaysia Securities Berhad main board
+Main Market of Bursa Malaysia Securities Berhad

-c.
 All other securities listed on Bursa Malaysia Securities Berhad

+iii.

-d.
-Amounts dues from clients in respect of margin where such
+Amounts due from clients in respect of margin where such

-amount are outstanding not less than three business days as at the
+b. amount are outstanding not less than 3 business days as at the

 computation date

-e.
+1

 The net debit balance arising from the marking-to-market or

-interim settlement of outstanding futures and/or option contracts
+с. interim settlement of outstanding derivatives contracts held by

-held by clients as at the close of business on the computation
+clients as at the close of business on the computation date

-c date

-f.
+chefts as at the close of business on the computation date

 The margin requirement on open contracts in the proprietary

-account of a Clearing Participant which are not bona fide hedged
+d account of a Clearing Participant which are not bona fide hedged

-contracts
+d. contracts

-g.
 Inventories which are not hedged in any market or association

-h.
+e.
 Inventories which are not hedged by any hedging position in any

-7 market or association
+0 market or association

+f.

+Contracts for difference (CFD) - (does not include positions held

+for hedging its exposures on issuance of CFDs)Amounts due

+g. from clients in respect of margin where such amounts are

+- outstanding not less than 3 business days as at the computation

+i. date

+1.

+ii. account of a Participant which are not bona fide hedged contracts

-7. Total deductions (Add Items 6(a) to 6(h))
+Total deductions (Add Items 6(a) to 6(g))

+7.

 8. Adjusted net capital (Item 5 minus Item 7)

 9. Amount of margin required

 10. 10% of the amount of margin required

-11. Adjusted Net Capital required (Enter the greater of Line 10 or RM500,000)
+11. Adjusted Net Capital required (Enter the greater of Line 10 or

+RM500,000)

 12. Excess Adjusted Net Capital (Item 8 minus Item 11)

-= l